Barksdale Air Force Base: 2nd Bombardment Wing

 The 4238th Strategic Wing was phased out on 1 April 1963.
 The 2nd Bombardment Wing, Heavy was reassigned without equipment or personnel to Barksdale from Hunter AFB, Georgia. taking over the B-52 and KC-135 mission from the 4238th Strategic Wing.
 The aircraft and crews remained at the base, but the wing (and its bomb squadron) were given new designations, the 20th Bombardment Squadron and 913th Air Refueling Squadron.
 The 2nd Bomb Wing under various designations, has been the host unit at Barksdale for over 40 years.
-The 20th retained the B-52Fs until being transferred in June 1965 to the 7th Bomb Wing at Carswell AFB.
-It was replaced by the 62nd Bomb Squadron, which flew the B-52G which was reassigned from the inactivating 39th Bombardment Wing at Eglin AFB, Florida.
-A second "G" squadron, the 596th Bomb Squadron was reassigned to Barksdale in April 1968 from the 397th Bombardment Wing at Dow AFB, Maine.
+The 20th retained the B-52Fs until being transferred in June 1965 to the 7th Bomb Wing at Carswell Air Force Base.
+It was replaced by the 62nd Bomb Squadron, which flew the B-52G which was reassigned from the inactivating 39th Bombardment Wing at Eglin Air Force Base, Florida.
+A second "G" squadron, the 596th Bomb Squadron was reassigned to Barksdale in April 1968 from the 397th Bombardment Wing at Dow Air Force Base, Maine.

-During the Vietnam War, the 2nd Bomb Wing deployed to Southeast Asia for "Arc Light" and "Young Tiger", including use B-52G in Linebacker I and Linebacker II raids of 1972 – 73 at the end of the war.
+During the Vietnam War, the 2nd Bomb Wing deployed to Southeast Asia for "Arc Light" and "Young Tiger", including use B-52G in Operation Linebacker and Operation Linebacker II raids of 1972–1973 at the end of the war.
 In addition to the Motorola SST-181 X Band Beacon Transponder for Combat Skyspot, the B-52G had onboard ECM for protection against enemy surface-to-air missiles.
 In the latter stages of Linebacker II, some of the B-52Gs were diverted in-flight to targets deemed to be less dangerous.
 All aircraft and crews returned to Barksdale in January and October 1973.